For use by Aurora Public Schools employees

 Use of Multifunction School Activity Bus (MFSAB)

-Multifunction School Activity Buses (MFSAB) have been officially designated as a class of school bus by the National Highway Traffic Safety Administration (NHTSA), Department of Transportation (DOT).
+Multifunction School Activity Buses (MFSAB) have been officially designated as a class of school bus by the National Highway Traffic Safety Administration (NHTSA), and the Department of Transportation (DOT).
 The Aurora Public School (APS) District Transportation Department maintains a pool of MFSABs that are available primarily to transport students to events and activities sanctioned by the District other than route operations.
 These buses are designed to carry 14 passengers and one driver.
-Per DOT regulations, since these buses carry fewer than 16 passengers, they can be operated by a driver without a commercial driver’s license; however, MFSAB operators must be properly trained by the APS Transportation Department.
-The use of MFSAB’s is governed by 1 Colorado Code of Regulations 301-25 and 301-26, Colorado Department of Education (CDE) rules and regulations applicable to student transportation, as well as the CDE School Bus Driver Training Manual.
+Per DOT regulations, since these buses carry 15 or fewer passengers, including the Driver, they can be operated by a driver without a commercial driver’s license; however, MFSAB operators must be properly trained by the APS Transportation Department.
+The use of MFSAB’s is governed by 1 Colorado Code of Regulations 301-25 and 301-26, Colorado Department of Education (CDE) rules and regulations applicable to student transportation, as well as the CDE Type A, Multifunction and Small Vehicle Route/Activity Operator Guide, and CDE School Bus Operator Guide.

 Activity Trip Operator

 MFSABs are limited to use only by a qualified Activity Trip Operator with MFSAB training conducted by the APS Transportation Department.
 Additionally, Activity Trip Operators must receive specialized training if they will be operating an MFSAB in the mountains.
-APS schools/departments/organizations can request and schedule MFSAB training from the APS Transportation Department by contacting Sue Gordon at extension 28805/ Ron Lopez at extension 28835 or Tim Ingbretson at extension 28818.
-The upcoming training classes for 2015-16 school year will be held on:
+APS schools/departments/organizations can request and schedule MFSAB training from the APS Transportation Department by contacting Mark Dissette at extension 28818 or Travis Brown at extension 28805.
+The upcoming training classes for 2023-24 school year will be held:

 Per CDE regulations, the following are minimum requirements for an Activity Trip Operator & the necessary paperwork required to sign up for a training course: